 - Total distance: 1031 mi / 1659 km

 - Total driving time: 19 h

-But no matter from where or how you travel to Phoenix the area also offers some high-class resorts and spas to take advantage of.
-Some lazy time by the pool in its mountainous desert setting is certainly a great way to start an Arizona trip.
+But no matter from where or how you travel to Phoenix, the area also offers some high-class resorts and spas to take advantage of.
+Some lazy time by the pool in its mountainous desert setting is certainly a great way to start an Arizona journey.

-If you want a taste of the outdoors you in Phoenix also find the perfect spot to visit before you begin the tour of Arizona.
+If you want a taste of the outdoors, you in Phoenix also find the perfect spot to visit before you begin the Arizona road trip.
 Camelback Mountain is one of the most beloved attractions in the city.
-The mountain and landmark that resembles a camel’s back offers panoramic views and spectacular hiking before you take off on the Arizona road trip.
+The mountain and landmark that resembles a camel’s back offers panoramic views and spectacular hiking before you take off on the tour of Arizona.